 Patrol Division: All firearms used must have mechanical sights (iron).
 Shotgun must be pump action.

-Tactical Division: Handgun and shotgun must have mechanical sights.
-Shotgun may be pump or semi-automatic action.
+Tactical Division: Handgun with mechanical fixed or adjustable duty iron, duty luminescent duty or duty fiber optic sights or approved Duty Handgun Optic.
+Shotgun may be pump or semi-automatic action with fixed or adjustable mechanical sights.
 Rifle may have one optical sight, such as a telescopic, red dot or holographic sight.

 Invitational Division: At the discretion of the Tournament Director persons who do not meet TPC eligibility requirements may be allowed to participate.
 These may include volunteer match officials, match sponsors, and firearm industry representatives.
-Invitational competitors are not eligible for awards, plaques, or prizes.
+Invitational competitors are not eligible for prizes but are eligible for any Invitational Division Trophies that may be assigned to the event.
 Recorded scores are maintained and published separately from regular competitors.

 Patrol & Tactical Division Handguns

-Commercially manufactured semi-automatic pistols and revolvers primarily marketed to law enforcement agencies for use as a duty handgun for law enforcement uniformed patrol.
+Commercially manufactured semi-automatic pistols and revolvers primarily marketed to law enforcement agencies for use as a Duty Handgun for law enforcement uniformed patrol.
+No external modifications to the handgun may be made except as specifically allowed in these Standards.
 Commercially produced uniform duty holsters must be available for the handgun.
 Double Action semi-automatic pistols must fire the first shot of every course Double Action.
 No thumb cocking is allowed.
+Competition handguns or “tactical – practical” crossover models based on law enforcement handguns are not allowed, examples include the Glock 34 & 35, SIG P320 X-Five, and Smith & Wesson M&P CORE.
+Competitors need to contact NRA Law Enforcement Competitions if they have any doubts about handgun eligibility.

-Unloaded handguns, with unloaded magazine inserted, must fit within a box with the internal dimensions of 8 3/4" x 6" x 1 5/8".
-The handgun must pass the handgun size test with all magazines used by the competitor.
-Handguns may be checked before or during a match.
+Unloaded handguns, with unloaded magazine inserted, must fit within the TPC Check Box which has internal dimensions of 8 3/4" x 6" x 1 5/8".
+The handgun must pass the handgun Check Box with all magazines used by the competitor.
+Handguns will be checked before a match and may be rechecked as directed by the Match Director at any time.
+Handgun Fit Check Boxes are available from Law Enforcement Competitions.

 Minimum of 9mm (9x19) for semi-automatics and .38 Special for revolvers.
 Exception: Law Enforcement / Military model handguns, rifles and carbines chambered in the FN 5.7 caliber are approved.

-Maximum barrel length of 5.5 inches.
+Maximum barrel length of 5 inches.
+Threaded barrel ends are allowed but are included when measuring barrel length.
 No porting or compensators permitted.
 Exception: Factory produced Springfield Ported XD & Glock “C” Models are approved.

-Mechanical fixed or adjustable sights are permitted.
+Patrol Division: Mechanical fixed or adjustable sights are permitted.
 Factory or aftermarket mechanical duty sights, including luminescent and fiber optic sights, are permissible.
+Tactical Division: As above, or may be equipped with an approved Duty Handgun Optic.
+See §5.5.
 See Sections 5.7 & 5.8 for lasers and mounted lights.

 No magazine used during the match may exceed the handgun manufacturer’s length and capacity specifications for standard duty magazines for that model.
 Round capacity may not be increased by use of extended base pads or floor plates.
-They can be used for grip enhancement but the handgun must meet the handgun size restriction listed above with the extended magazine installed.
+They can be used for grip enhancement but the handgun must pass the TPC Check Box inspection with the extended magazine installed.
 All magazines must be loaded to capacity unless specified otherwise in the course of fire instructions.
 In no case can a magazine be loaded with more than 18 rounds.

 Factory original or aftermarket grips/stocks of the same size and design.
 Finger groove slip on grips, grip decals, and grip tape is allowed.
-Stocks may be modified or changed because of the size of a competitor’s hand.
+Grips/stocks may be modified, stippled, checkered, or changed because of the size of a competitor’s hand.
 Thumb rest grips/stocks, or weighted grips are not allowed.

 Add On Magazine Wells

-Unaltered commercially manufactured (must be a catalog item) devices to facilitate reloading are allowed if designed for duty use and the handgun meets the Handgun Size requirements with the device installed.
-Such device cannot increase the original width at the bottom of the grip more than 5/8 of an inch.
-Magazine wells designed for competition, such as ICE, EGW, and other such magwells, are not permitted, even if milled down to meet the maximum grip width limit.
+Unaltered commercially manufactured catalog item devices to facilitate reloading are allowed if designed for duty use and the handgun passes the TPC Check Box inspection with the device installed.
+Such device cannot increase the original left-to-right width at the bottom of the grip more than 5/8 of an inch.
+Magazine wells designed for competition, such as ICE, EGW, and other such magwells, are not permitted, even if milled down to meet the maximum grip limit.

 Patrol & Tactical Division Shotguns